hacefresko/Bagley/README.md

 *   queue: Specifies list of URLs to start crawling from.
 Domain must be already added.

 ### Example of scope file

     {"domain":".example.com", "excluded": ["test.example.com"], "queue": ["https://www.example.com/example?e=1337"]}
     {"domain":"api.example.com", "headers": {"Referer": "google.com", "Accept-Encoding": "gzip, deflate, br"}, "cookies": [{"name":"user_session", "value": "1234567890", "domain": "example.com"}, {"name": "logged_in", "value": "yes", "domain": ".example.com"}]}

 ## Available modules

 *   Crawler: Crawler capable of rendering JavaScript and following redirects and dynamic requests to APIs, other domains... as long as they are inside the scope.

-*   Discoverer: Search for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and content inside the scope with [Gobuster](https://github.com/OJ/gobuster).
-Sends discovered elements to the crawler.
+*   Discoverer: Searches for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and paths with [Gobuster](https://github.com/OJ/gobuster).
+When a subdomain is found, it checks if it's vulnerable to Subdomain Takeover with [Subjack](https://github.com/haccer/subjack).
+Every discover asset is sent to the crawler.

 *   Injector: Tests SQLi with [Sqlmap](https://github.com/sqlmapproject/sqlmap), XSS with [DalFox](https://github.com/hahwul/dalfox), CRLFi with [CRLFuzz](https://github.com/dwisiswant0/crlfuzz) and SSTI with [Tplmap](https://github.com/epinna/tplmap) on GET and POST parameters.